TheOdinProject/top-meta/MODERATION/Moderation-Matrix.md

 **Scenario:**

 1. Darius posts a question about Rock Paper Scissors in #odin-general and in #javascript-help-1
-2. Jacob replies to Darius saying, "No crossposting, see the #rules"
+2. Jacob replies to Darius saying, "No cross-posting, see the #rules"
 3. Darius is now upset because of the terseness of Jacob's reply and the two are now arguing.

 Jacob should have instead reported this to @ModMail so the proper individuals can notify Darius of the rules in private.